RibirX/Polestar/cli/README.md

 #### `msg send <content>`

-You can use `msg send` command to send a message to current channel.
+You can use the `msg send` command to send a message to the current channel.

 ```txt
 polestar-cli〉msg send "hello"